650 Accepted Jury Charges for Texas Criminal Cases

 - “It’s the only one of its kind.”

 Here is your annual update to the indispensable book of jury charges relied on by judges and attorneys throughout the state.
-This year’s update includes 17 new sections Here are some of the sections that have been added or updated:
+This year’s update includes a record 87 new sections!
+Here are some of the sections that have been added or updated:

 Chapter 2: Criminal Responsibility – Parties to Crime